Venom (character): Venomized Doctor Strange

-A Venomized version of Doctor Strange from Earth-TRN644 recruited Venoms from across the multiverse to help him stop the Poisons after they eradicated his Earth and attempted to destroy more.
-After he was captured by the Poisons, he realized too late that the Poisons feed on Venom symbiotes and he should not have brought the Venoms together.
-In the climax of the event, he sent all of the surviving Venoms back to their home universes while Venomized Rocket's bomb exploded and took out the Poisons.
-Venom-Strange's fate is left unknown.
+A Venomized version of Doctor Strange recruits Venoms from across the multiverse to help him stop the Poisons after they eradicate his Earth.
+After he is captured by the Poisons, Strange realizes that the Poisons feed on Venom symbiotes and he should not have brought the Venoms together.
+In the climax of the event, he returns the surviving Venoms to their home universes.

 Venomized Captain America

 A Venomized version of Captain America makes an appearance recruiting different versions of Venoms from across the multiverse.
-He was captured by the Poisons in an attempt to convince him join them willingly.
-When he refused, they consumed him to make him join them.
+He is captured by the Poisons in an attempt to convince him join them willingly.
+When he refuses, they consume him to make him join them.
 He was later killed by Poison Deadpool.

 Black Panther

-In the alternate universe of Earth-TRN650, the Venom symbiote was captured by Rhino, who was in Wakanda at the time, and fought Black Panther for it.
-During the battle Ngozi, a Nigerian girl who is a wheelchair user, became bonded to the symbiote and defeated Rhino after the villain killed T'Challa.
-As a result, Ngozi and her symbiote took up the mantle of Black Panther.
+In an alternate universe, Rhino obtains the Venom symbiote and battles Black Panther.
+During the battle Ngozi, a wheelchair-bound Nigerian girl, bonds to the symbiote and defeats Rhino after he kills T'Challa.

 Venom-Punisher

-In the alternate universe of Earth-TRN651, Venom agrees to help the Punisher kill the Kingpin in exchange for the latter helping him kill Spider-Man.
-After killing the Kingpin, the symbiote possessed Punisher and nearly killed Spider-Man until Venom-Strange recruited him to help fight the Poisons.
+In the alternate universe, Venom agrees to help the Punisher kill the Kingpin in exchange for the latter helping him kill Spider-Man.
+After killing the Kingpin, the symbiote possesses Punisher and nearly kills Spider-Man until Venom-Strange recruited him to help fight the Poisons.
 During the battle, he was consumed by the Poisons and killed by Anti-Venom while invading Earth-616.

 What If...?

 ...The alien costume had possessed Spider-Man?

-In this one-shot, after obtaining the symbiote costume, Spider-Man waits too long before visiting Mr. Fantastic who would free him from the symbiote's control.
+In this one-shot, after obtaining the symbiote costume, Spider-Man waits too long before visiting Mister Fantastic who would free him from the symbiote's control.
 The suit takes control of Spider-Man and as it constantly feeds on him, Spider-Man ages at an accelerated rate.
 Within days, Spider-Man dies of old age.
 Desperate to survive, the symbiote bonds with a weakened Hulk.
 Thor confronts Venom-Hulk.
 The costume explains that it is sorry for Spider-Man's death, but is draining the gamma radiation from Bruce Banner as repentance.
 Thor in disbelief defeats him, leading the symbiote to take over Thor.
 Banner however is shown cured of being The Hulk.
 The heroes employ Black Bolt's incredibly powerful voice to create enough sonic damage to critically injure the symbiote.

 Thor is freed, and the heroes prepare to transport the alien to another dimension.
 Black Cat takes matters into her own hands and kills the alien because of anger at the death of Spider-Man.